129 Records Retention and Disposal of Records

 D. Unless specifically approved by the University records officer, any records which reflect permanent retention should be maintained by means other than paper after verification of an archival quality electronic reproduction.
 After verification, the paper copies will be destroyed.

-A. Each academic and administrative unit must designate a records officer who will have the authority and responsibility to retain and dispose of records in accordance with approved records disposition authorizations.
+Each academic and administrative unit must designate a records coordinator who will have the authority and responsibility to retain and dispose of records in accordance with State of Tennessee approved records disposition authorizations.

-B. Prior to the destruction of any records, the records officer must determine if the action should be delayed due to audit or litigation requirements.
+1. determine if the action should be delayed due to audit or litigation requirements;

-C. Specific records pertaining to current or pending litigation or investigation must be retained until all questions are resolved.
+B. Specific records pertaining to current or pending litigation or investigation must be retained until all questions are resolved.
 See Policy 125 Litigation Holds.
-These specific records can be retained in a suspense file, while all other records not under pending investigation shall be disposed of in accordance with established statewide and MTSU Records Disposition Authorizations (RDAs).
+These specific records can be retained in a suspense file, while all other records not under pending investigation shall be disposed of in accordance with established statewide Records Disposition Authorizations (RDAs).

-D. Records officers should establish and apply retention schedules for records in their custody that may not be specifically addressed in this policy.
+D. Records coordinators should establish and apply retention schedules for records in their custody that may not be specifically addressed in this policy.

 VI.
 Certificate of Records Destruction

-A. The Certificate of Records Destruction form should be used in order to better track the volume of records destroyed and to insure that records have met the criteria necessary for destruction.
+A. The MTSU Certificate of Records Destruction form must be used to better track the volume of records destroyed and to insure that records have met the criteria necessary for destruction.

-B. Certificate of Records Destruction forms must be used when destroying public or confidential records that are not destroyed during a scheduled purge of out-of-date documents and/or records which should be done on an annual basis.
-Certificates shall be held at the institution.
+B. The MTSU Certificate of Records Destruction form must be used when destroying public or confidential records that are not destroyed during annual University-wide destruction events to purge of out-of-date documents and/or records.
+Certificates shall be held by the University records officer.

 VII.
 Records Retention Schedules